cymatilis/ferrum/README.md

 Data is stored against a local SQL server database using Entity Framework and will seed on run.
 Basic user authentication on requests.
 Default user is seeded into DB.

+Project is (should be) configured to run in Kestral:
+* localhost:5001 - Gateway
+* localhost:5003 - FakeBank
 Postman collection (with default user) included for demonstration.

 # Mocked Bank API (FakeBank)